allknowingfrog/codeCamp/README.md

 </script>
 ...
 ```
-Whenever we call init, this code will execute.
-It will store the canvas HTML element in the canvas variable, set the width and height, and store the context in the ctx variable.
+Whenever we call init, it will store the canvas HTML element in the canvas variable, set the width and height, and store the context in the ctx variable.

-Finally, let's call our function when the window has loaded and is ready to go.
+Finally, let's call init when the window has loaded and is ready to go.
 ```
 ...
 }